Introduction to classical painting

 We will be discussing several useful approaches for organizing and using our painter’s pallet more efficiently.
 It is said that 90% of the work for a painting should be done on the pallet, and only the last 10% of the work is moving the paint from the pallet and placing it on the canvas.

 Within each of the projects we work on, we will be discussing the process of how to work through a painting.
-Starting with drawing proportions, then blocking in and covering the canvas, and finally how to refine a block-in to create a finished painting through the use of paint passages.
+Starting with drawing proportions, then blocking in and covering the canvas, and finally how to refine a block-in to create a finished painting.

 We will also touch on element of what makes a good composition, how to visually balance an image, and how to control the viewers gaze to create a focal point within our work.

-I hope that you can join us for this expansive painting workshop.
+I hope that you can join us for this comprehensive painting workshop.

 10, 3-hour classes